FREE SHIPPING on orders over $75 International: over $250

 Kombucha Pu-erh Tea

-He added the Kombucha during the wet piling stage.
 Then, he let the tea leaves ferment for two months.
-The result is a remarkable tea that is not only damn tasty but also heals the gut and assists digestion.
+The result is a remarkable tea that is not only damn tasty but also helps heal the gut and improve digestion.

 Our special Kombucha Pu-erh tea combines the forces of two traditional remedies for digestion, used across different cultures.
-Chinese consider cooked Pu-erh a tea that is especially good for the stomach.
-The enzymes in tea leaves are a key factor in decomposing food.
+The Chinese consider cooked Pu-erh tea especially good for the stomach.
+The enzymes in tea leaves are a key factor in the decomposition of food.
 They are especially helpful for breaking down meat and oily food.
 After a heavy meal, the Chinese recommend drinking cooked Pu-erh, which dispels the heaviness and bloating.
-Additionally, cooked Pu-erh is softer and mellow than its raw counterpart.
+Additionally, cooked Pu-erh is softer and mellower than its raw counterpart.
 Its inner substances are gentle and, as we mentioned earlier, don't irritate the delicate mucus of the stomach and intestines.

-On the other hand, Kombucha is rich in various acids, known to assist digestion and help with nutrient absorption.
-Its content, rich in minerals and good bacteria, further enhances the action of Pu-erh tea and aids digestion.
+On the other hand, Kombucha is rich in various acids, which are known to assist digestion and support nutrient absorption.
+Its mineral-rich, good-bacteria content further enhances the effects of Pu-erh tea and aids digestion.

-Our Kombucha Pu-erh tea has a slender and complete shape.
-It is pressed by hand with a traditional stone block.
+Our Kombucha Pu-erh tea is hand-pressed using a traditional stone block.
 The compression is not too tight, making daily usage convenient.
-Its color is an oily, full of vigor, reddish brown.
-The taste is thick and smooth, with notes of orange peels and an intensity that surpasses regular cooked Pu-erh.
-The flavor is a little fruity, which relates to the addition of Kombucha during the fermentation stage.
-To put the final touch to this authentic product, we have wrapped it in a unique cotton paper handcrafted by the local Dai minority.
+Its color is oily and reddish-brown.
+The taste is thick and smooth, with notes of orange peel and an intensity that surpasses that of regular cooked Pu-erh.
+The flavor is slightly fruity, attributable to the addition of Kombucha during fermentation.
+To put the final touch on this authentic product, we have wrapped it in a unique cotton paper handcrafted by the local Dai minority.